vic-ma/website/content/posts/2025-08-28-failed-optimization/index.md

 ## Not so obvious?

-Well, I made that optimization, and it turns out...it's not really optimal.
+Well, I made the change and...well...it's not really optimal.
 See, we have some profiling code that measures how long each frame takes to render.
 The output looks like something like this:
 ```
 update_all():
     Average time (13.621 ms)